codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => This script lists all local variables and environment variables, and functions.
 6. Local variable
 => This script creates a new local variable with name=BEST and value=School.
+7. Global variable
+=> This script creates a global variable with Name=BEST and Value=School.